 If your request for reconsideration (of an initial claim or continuing disability review termination) is denied and you want to appeal further, you must request a hearing before an administrative law judge (ALJ) within 60 days from receipt of your denial.
 (In the states listed above that have eliminated reconsideration, you have 60 days from the initial denial letter to request a hearing.)

 ALJs are attorneys who work for the SSA's Office of Hearings Operations (OHO), formerly known as the Office of Disability Adjudication and Review (ODAR).
 Most of their work involves upholding or overturning decisions to deny or terminate disability benefits; they also hold hearings on nondisability Social Security issues.
-Overall, ALJs grant about 67% of the claims that reach them -- that means that 67% of disability applicants who take their appeal to an ALJ hearing win their appeal.
-A few ALJs allow almost all of the claims they see.
+Overall, ALJs grant about half of the claims that reach them—that means that 50% of disability applicants who take their appeal to an ALJ hearing win their appeal and will start receiving disability benefits.